Table of Contents

 Core Framework Steps:

-- Define ICP Criteria: Establish firmographic thresholds (company size, industry, geography, technology stack)
+- Define ICP Criteria: Establish firmographic thresholds including company size, industry, geography, and technology stack requirements

-- Assign Point Values: Create weighted scoring system based on conversion data analysis
+- Assign Point Values: Create weighted scoring system based on historical conversion data analysis

-- Set Qualification Thresholds: Determine score ranges for MQL, SAL, and SQL classifications
+- Set Qualification Thresholds: Determine score ranges for Marketing Qualified Lead (MQL), Sales Accepted Lead (SAL), and Sales Qualified Lead (SQL) classifications

 Predictive AI-Powered Scoring